 Implications for research and practice

 In conclusion, our results show for the first time among Asian mother-child pairs, the relationship between maternal modelling of healthy food intakes and allowing child control (lack of parental control) with child dietary intakes, and food restrictions and the use of pressure with BMI z- scores.
-We saw increased intake of fruits and vegetables by at least a quarter (20g/day) and an increase in wholegrain intake (10g/day) by half of the daily recommend amount, which brings the children in our cohort close to their recommended daily intakes(60).
+We saw increased intake of fruits and vegetables by at least a quarter (20g/day) and an increase in wholegrain intake (10g/day) by half of the daily recommend amount, which brings the children in our cohort close to their recommended daily intakes[60].
 Our findings provide an empirical basis for recommendations on appropriate feeding practices to help children, especially those who are overweight or those with eating problems to achieve their daily recommended intake of healthy foods.
 An overall improvement of diet from a combination beneficial of feeding practices might then lead to healthier weight outcomes in children.
-Furthermore, our estimates in the associations between the use of restriction and pressure with BMI z-scores are within the clinically relevant range for influencing cardiovascular risk factors in overweight children (61).
+Furthermore, our estimates in the associations between the use of restriction and pressure with BMI z-scores are within the clinically relevant range for influencing cardiovascular risk factors in overweight children [61].
 We believe that feeding practices leading to better diet quality are not always necessarily the same practices associated with lower BMI z-scores in children, suggesting that depending on the health outcomes, certain maternal feeding practices should be prioritized for intervention.

 Acknowledgements